apache/whimsy/README.md

    pioneered by [markaby](http://markaby.github.io/).

    Of special interest in this file is the `onChange` and `onClick` attributes.
-This is how you associate an event with a method.
-The `save` method will call post which will send data to the server.
+Both are examples of how you associate an event with a method.
+   The `save` method will call post which will send data to the server, wait for the response, update pending based on that response, and then close the modal window.

+   Finally, finding DOM elements is a common enough need that I've usurped the `~` operator to expand to the various ways to find a dom element based on a CSS selector (including `document.getElementById`, `document.getElementByClassName`, ...).
+I've got an alternate implementation that maps such strings to jQuery calls.
+I've gone back and forth, but for now I and am leaning towards the native implementation.

  * `views/actions/comment.json.rb` is the code which is run on the server when you save a comment.
 It gets a list of pending items for this user,